rust-lang/book/nostarch/chapter09.md

 ## Unrecoverable Errors with `panic!`

 Sometimes, bad things happen in your code, and there’s nothing you can do about it.
 In these cases, Rust has the `panic!` macro.
+There are two ways to cause a panic in practice: by taking an action that causes our code to panic (such as accessing an array past the end) or by explicitly calling the `panic!` macro.
-When the `panic!` macro executes, your program will print a failure message, unwind and clean up the stack, and then quit.
-We’ll commonly invoke a panic when a bug of some kind has been detected and it’s not clear how to handle the problem at the time we’re writing our program.
+In both cases, we cause a panic in our program.
+By default, these panics will print a failure message, unwind, clean up the stack, and quit.
+Via an environment variable, you can also have Rust display the call stack when a panic occurs to make it easier to track down the source of the panic.

 <!-- does Rust invoke the panic, or do we?
 Or sometimes it can be either? /LC --->
 <!-- We will have done *something* through a combination of the code we've